Shicheng-Guo/BIS180L_web/_posts/2019-04-11-0-bash_for_loops.md

 For each fruit we now loop through each of the numbers...

-__Exercise Three:__ Use a nested for loop to run water for each scoring matrix and gap extension penalties from 3 through 9
+__Exercise Three:__ Use a nested for loop to run water for each scoring matrix and gap extension penalties from 3 through 9.
+Scoring matrices can be found at `ls /usr/share/EMBOSS/data/EBLOSUM*`.
+You can get a list of them by typing `ls /usr/share/EMBOSS/data/EBLOSUM* | xargs -n 1 basename